ar-cyber/YTLM/README.md

 >Please turn off loop mode in VLC otherwise if the song queue runs out you will have to listen to the whole playlist again before you get to the new ones

-## NOTES
+## Notes

--This program can be run on any Windows PC with no API key or cookie required, if used, please credit me in the description or somewhere in the video
+- This program can be run on any Windows PC with no API key or cookie required
+- if used, please credit me in the description or somewhere in the video
--This program Has not been tested on any other OS and it is unknown if it works
+- This program Has not been tested on any other OS and it is unknown if it works

-## STAR HISTORY
+## Star history

 [![Star History Chart](https://api.star-history.com/svg?repos=NIDNHU/YTLM\&type=Date)](https://star-history.com/#NIDNHU/YTLM\&Date)

-PFP image by Craiyon